folababa100/nexttrack-app/docs/preliminary_report.md

 - **Result display:** Show recommendations with reasoning explanations
 - **Playback integration:** Preview tracks using Spotify embeds

-The interface will be built using React with a responsive design suitable for desktop and mobile use.
+The interface is built using vanilla HTML, CSS, and JavaScript with a responsive design suitable for desktop and mobile use.
+This lightweight approach avoids framework complexity while demonstrating core API functionality.

 ## 3.9 Work Plan